Beyond imposter syndrome: the self-worth wound holding businesswomen back

 It's a set of practices built upon core principles - learnable skills, that are particularly powerful when you understand how your own brain works.

-My Self-Leadership Model has five interconnected components: Self-Knowledge, Emotional Dexterity, Flexible Thinking, Intentional Action, and Vitality Cultivation.
+The Self-Leadership Model I’ve developed has five interconnected components: Self-Knowledge, Emotional Dexterity, Flexible Thinking, Intentional Action, and Vitality Cultivation.

 They’re interdependent - each one builds on the others, and together they create an internal anchor that no amount of positive self-talk and encouragement alone can do..